Caleb-o/twitch-pal-rs/README.md

 ## Modifications / Fixes
-* [ ] Remove the need to use Strings, HashMaps and annotated references
+* Remove the need to use Strings, HashMaps and annotated references
-    * Using indexes/enums or Box<T> if needed
+    * Using indexes/enums or Box<T>/Rc<T> if needed

 ## Potential Features / TODO